T3aHat/Chat_Translator_for_DeepL/README.md

 - Default: `false`
 - When selected, hide the user icon or user name in the chat field.
-- i.e. `#author-photo.yt-live-chat-text-message-renderer{display:none;}` and `#author-name.yt-live-chat-author-chip{display:none;}`
+  - i.e. `#author-photo.yt-live-chat-text-message-renderer{display:none;}` and `#author-name.yt-live-chat-author-chip{display:none;}` are applied.

 ## Custom CSS

-- By writing CSS here, you can freely customize the display of the chat or comments field.
+- By writing CSS here, you can freely customize the display of the chat field.
-- If the CSS code is very long, the chrome extension will not be able to save the CSS correctly due to `chrome.storage.sync`'s capacity issue.
-So, you need to solve this problem by applying CSS every time.

 ## DeepL API KEY